 Understand negative peer pressure.
 Your child wants to fit in, doesn’t want to feel rejected or teased, and isn’t sure how to get out of a bad situation.
 Start early by preparing your young child for peer pressure.
 When they are in preschool, tell them not to copy silly or bad behavior.
-For example, if a friend or classmate pressures them to take something that doesn’t belong to them, teach them how to say “no” and walk away.
+For example, if a friend or classmate pressures them to take something that doesn’t belong to them, teach your child how to say “no” and walk away.

 Share your family values.
 Children learn from their parents.
 It’s important to let your child know how you feel about stealing, cheating, bullying, and more.
 When a child knows something is wrong, they will think twice before agreeing to do it.

-Encourage your child to feel good about him or herself.
+Encourage your child to feel good about themself.
 Celebrate their achievements and praise them when they make good choices.
 Children who feel good about themselves are more likely to resist negative peer pressure.
 The same is true with friendships.
 Children who have friends whose families share your values are more likely to resist negative peer pressure.
 Monitor your child’s friendships (in-person and online).
 Don’t be afraid to talk with other parents, even when your child is in high school and seems independent.

 Things to consider

-- Watching TV or searching the internet together.
+- Watch TV or searching the internet together.
 This gives you an opportunity to discuss what you’ve just seen or read with your child.
 It will be a good time to reinforce your family values.
 It also gives you an opportunity to sort out fact from fiction on certain things (drugs, alcohol, pregnancy, etc.).

-- Securing your home’s TV and online devices.
+- Secure your home’s TV and online devices.
 Most cable, internet, and cell phone providers have parent control settings that restrict inappropriate material from children.
 Be sure to find out what’s available in your home and with your child’s phone.

-- Monitoring your child’s electronic use at their friend’s homes or when friends bring electronic devices to your home (laptops, tablets, phones).
+- Monitor your child’s electronic use at their friend’s homes or when friends bring electronic devices to your home (laptops, tablets, phones).
 Talk with their parents.
 Tell your child what is and what is not allowed.

 Questions to ask your doctor